tommyettinger/colorful-gdx/README.md

 ### ProGuard

-ProGuard and Android's R8 compiler don't do well with some code here, at least out-of-the-box.
-If you are using colorful or colorful-pure, you need to add this line to your `proguard-rules.pro` file to use ProGuard or Android's R8 compiler:
+ProGuard (on desktop and iOS) doesn't do well with some code here, at least out-of-the-box.
+If you are using colorful or colorful-pure, you need to add this line to your `proguard-rules.pro` file to use ProGuard:

 ```
 -optimizations !code/simplification/string
 ```

 This allows some large data stored in a very long String to be loaded correctly.

+Note that this line will be added automatically to the Android R8 configuration, which is subtly different from ProGuard configuration on any other platform.
+If you only use ProGuard on Android (where it's really using R8), you don't need to change any `.pro` files manually to use colorful or colorful-pure.

 ### GPU/Shader Incompatibility